Deutsch NY: 1969-2019 (as Deutsch Inc.)

-2020-present (as Deutsch NY)
+2020-present (as DNY)

-Deutsch NY's notable clients included AB InBev, Microsoft, PNC Bank and Reebok.
+DNY's notable clients included AB InBev, Microsoft, PNC Bank and Reebok.

 The agency has invested in building up its data and technology services, including a recent focus on artificial intelligence, as well as media capabilities.
 It also focuses on remote content production, due to the COVID outbreak.

+In January 2024, DNY is sold to Attivo and in June 2025 Chris Foster is named CEO.

 Notable campaigns

 In 30 March 1994, Furniture retailer IKEA aired a Deutsch-produced ad, titled Dining Room, that was considered the first mainstream depiction of identifiable, gay characters.

 In 2013 Deutsch created a live, three-day, Twitter adaptation and broadcast of TNT’s 1940s crime drama, “Mob City,” incorporating new ideas for digital storytelling and generating online advocacy.

 In 2015, Deutsch executed “Art Heist for Good” for pro bono client water is Life.
 The campaign involved taking art from Kibera, one of the most violent slums in Kenya, auctioning to the highest bidder, and using the proceeds to fund clean-water and sanitation systems in the region.

 In 2016, Deutsch created an award-winning campaign billed as "The First Ever Pinterest Yard Sale" for paint manufacturer Sherwin-Williams’ Krylon brand.